-On a cold, gray afternoon in November 1912 the Carlisle Indian Industrial School beat the U.S. Military Academy in a game of football.
+On a cold, gray afternoon in November 1912, the Carlisle Indian Industrial School beat the U.S. Military Academy in a game of football.
 Led by Jim Thorpe, already a sports legend, and coached by Glenn Scoby “Pop” Warner, the game cemented Carlisle as the front-runner for being the best team in the country.
-It also was the debut of the double-wing formation, designed by Pop Warner specifically for the game against Army.
+It was also the debut of the double-wing formation, designed by Pop Warner specifically for the game against Army.

 Army played football like a steamroller.
 Their players were larger; there were more of them.
 Their coach, Ernest “Pot” Graves, liked to encourage his team to “carry the fight to the opponent and keep it there all afternoon.”

 The double-wing formation allowed Carlisle to increase their opportunity for trick plays.
 The way the offense approached the field was fresh and proved to be influential.
 The next day, the New York Times proclaimed that the Carlisle team had played “the most perfect brand of football ever seen in America.”
-The Carlisle team had a history of creative plays prior to 1912, including the single-wing formation developed by Pop Warner in the 1907 season.
+The Carlisle team had a history of creative plays before 1912, including the single-wing formation developed by Pop Warner during the 1907 season.
 However, the win against Army helped drive the game from one that emphasized brute force into one that favored the intellectual capacity of the playbook.
 In short, the Carlisle Indian Industrial School rewrote the game of football.

-This statute requires that an authorized trustee give notice to the affected beneficiaries, and must include a statement that the authorized trustee intends to exercise the power of distribution, that the beneficiary has the right to object to the exercise of power, and the beneficiary may petition a court to approve, modify or deny the exercise of the trustee’s power to make a distribution under the act.
-The notice must describe the way that the trustee intends to exercise the power, and it must state the date that the trustee intends to fund the new trust.
-The notice must include copies of the old and proposed new trust, and it must be sent to the beneficiaries at least 90 days before the creation of the new trust.
+The notice must describe how the trustee intends to exercise the power and state the date by which the trustee intends to fund the new trust.
+The notice must include copies of both the old and proposed new trusts, and it must be sent to the beneficiaries at least 90 days before the creation of the new trust.

 EMILY CRAIN